 John Jamison, MBA, CISA, CISS

-With nearly two decades of experience in both “Big-4” and middle-market accounting, John is the Partner-in-Charge of the Technology Risk Services group at Calvetti Ferguson.
+With nearly two decades of experience in both “Big-4” and middle-market accounting, John is Consulting Principal with Calvetti Ferguson LLC.
 He has a comprehensive understanding of an organization’s IT function from technical, organizational, and risk-oriented perspectives.
 John has also served as CIO at two regional accounting firms, and fractional CIO for several middle-market organizations.
 John specializes in SOC examinations, IT General Controls reviews, IT Risk Assessments and Fractional CIO services.
 John is also a member of the faculty at the Texas A&M University – Commerce College of Business, leading courses in IT Audit and Cybersecurity.

 Julie is a nurse practitioner at the Children’s Hospital of Philadelphia.
 She worked in the cardiac step down unit for several years as a staff nurse after graduating from Villanova University.
 After brief stints working in both Chicago and Phoenix, Julie came back to Chop and worked in critical care, as a staff nurse in the pediatric and cardiac intensive care units.
 Julie graduated from Gwynedd Mercy University as a nurse practitioner in 1999 and worked with technology dependent children for six years as both an inpatient and outpatient nurse practitioner in the Pulmonary and Critical Care departments before joining ENT in 2005.